-Argentina's FOPL draft bill, which had already been approved by the Senate in 2020, was passed on October 28, 2021, by the Chamber of Deputies and was signed into law shortly before the end of the Argentine legislative session.
-In September 2022, it was incorporated to the CAA through Joint Resolución No. 7/2022 as the "Law of Promotion of Healthy Food."
-It requires that manufacturers of processed food products adopt a FOPL model based on black octagons to warn of excess levels of sugar, sodium, calories, and total and saturated fat.
+Argentina's FOPL law was signed into law at the end of 2021 and was incorporated to the CAA through Joint Resolución No. 7/2022 as the "Law of Promotion of Healthy Food" in September 2022.
+It requires that manufacturers of processed food products place black octagons on the front-of-package to warn of excess sugar, sodium, calories, and total and saturated fat.
+One octagon must be displayed on the product for excess of the established amount for each nutrient.
+Manufacturers must also disclose via a rectangle shape front-of-pack label when the product contains sweeteners or caffeine.
 It also includes FOPL prohibitions on professional endorsements, and publicity and advertisements targeting children.
 In addition, the new FOPL policy is being discussed at the Mercosur level for harmonization among associate members, which could lead to further amendment.